It’s not often you get to witness one of the most brutal acts of the natural world up close: bed bug sex.

 “It’s not just part of our job.
 It’s our social responsibility to identify the risks, present the risks to everyone.
 So we know what they are, and everything’s out in the open,” said DeVries.

 Watching the two interact with the residents, who often hailed from outside from the U.S., I was heartened by the respect they afforded them.
 Santangelo in particular spoke to them in their native language when he could.
 It’s a respect that’s not necessarily extended to many people dealing with these pests.
 To have cockroaches or bed bugs is to often be seen as dirty and untouchable.
 And even if bed bugs don’t make us physically sick, they can certainly cause mental anguish and isolation, as friends might suddenly choose to avoid seeing you.
-In some cases, chronic infestation have likely contributed to people’s suicides.
+Chronic bed bug infestations have likely contributed to people’s suicides.
 And even the fear of bed bugs has almost certainly sparked episodes of delusional parasitic infestations.
 It’s no wonder, then, that many people simply bear their pest problem alone.

 None of this shame or stigma is warranted, of course.
 For one, person-to-person transmission of bed bugs is actually very rare, given their nocturnal preference and lackluster locomotion.
 There’s even some evidence that the rate of bed bug infestations in the U.S., following their comeback, has started to plateau, DeVries said.
 (German cockroaches, however, remain as omnipresent as ever).